President of the Republic of China: Powers

-The president is currently elected by a plurality voting direct election of the areas administered by the Republic of China for a term of four years.
+The president is currently elected for a term of four years by a plurality voting direct election of areas administered by the Republic of China.
 Before 1991, the president was selected by the National Assembly of the Republic of China for a term of six years.

-The Constitution of the Republic of China names the president as head of state and commander-in-chief of the Republic of China Armed Forces (formerly known as the National Revolutionary Army).
+The Constitution of the Republic of China names the president as head of state and commander-in-chief of the Republic of China Armed Forces (formerly the National Revolutionary Army).
 The president is responsible for conducting foreign relations, such as concluding treaties, declaring war, and making peace.
-The president must promulgate all laws and has no right to veto, but can approve or not the veto proposed by the Executive Yuan (Cabinet).
+The president must promulgate all laws and has no right to veto, but can approve or decline a veto proposed by the Executive Yuan (Cabinet).
 Other powers of the president include granting amnesty, pardon or clemency, declaring martial law, and conferring honors and decorations.

 The president may, by resolution of the Executive Yuan Council, issue emergency decrees and take all necessary measures to avert imminent danger affecting the security of the state or of the people or to cope with any serious financial or economic crisis.
 However, such decrees shall, within ten days of issuance, be presented to the Legislative Yuan for ratification.
-Should the Legislative Yuan withhold ratification, the said emergency decrees shall forthwith cease to be valid.
+Should the Legislative Yuan withhold ratification, said emergency decrees are rendered invalid.

-The president may, within ten days following passage by the Legislative Yuan of a no-confidence vote against the premier, declare the dissolution of the Legislative Yuan after consulting with its president.
-However, the president shall not dissolve the Legislative Yuan while martial law or an emergency decree is in effect.
-Following the dissolution of the Legislative Yuan, an election for legislators shall be held within 60 days.
+The president may, within ten days following passage by the Legislative Yuan of a no-confidence vote against the premier, dissolve the Legislative Yuan after consulting with its president.
+However, the president may not dissolve the Legislative Yuan while martial law or an emergency decree is in effect.
+Following a dissolution of the Legislative Yuan, an election for legislators must be held within 60 days.

-The president can appoint senior advisors (資政), national policy advisors (國策顧問) and strategy advisors (戰略顧問), but they do not form a council.
+The president can also appoint senior advisors (資政), national policy advisors (國策顧問) and strategy advisors (戰略顧問), but they do not form a council.